gfxfundamentals/webgl-fundamentals/lessons/webgl-how-it-works.md

 As a simple example, lets just pass the clipspace coordinates we computed directly from the vertex shader to the fragment shader.

-We'll draw with a simple rectangle.
+We'll draw with a simple triangle.
-Continuing from our <a href="webgl-2d-matrices.html">previous example</a> let's change our F to a rectangle.
+Continuing from our <a href="webgl-2d-matrices.html">previous example</a> let's change our F to a triangle.

 <pre class="prettyprint">
 // Fill the buffer with the values that define a rectangle.